 CAN Line Design Recommendations

 - Definitions.
 CAN bus is a two-wire cable with a general reverse wire, to both ends of which the terminal resistances representing characteristic resistance of line are connected.
-The cable conductors can be parallel, twisted and/or screened depending on the required line length, and data rate.
-Application of shielded twisted pair is preferable.
+The cable conductors can be parallel, twisted and/or screened depending on the required line length, and the data rate value.
+Use of shielded twisted pair is more preferable.

 - The maximum length of CAN segment is 1 km.
 Bridges and repeaters (not passive transceivers!) for increasing the distance between nodes (more than 1 km) or for provision of galvanic isolation are allowed.

-Maximum line length hardly depends on the number of sensors in the network, this dependence impacts only at small lengths when line capacitance is comparable to input capacitances of CAN receivers.
-On a long-distance line (>100 m) maximum length almost does not depend on the number of blocks and even increases during increase of the number of sensors.
+Maximum line length strongly depends on the number of sensors in the network, this dependence takes place only at small lengths where line capacitance is comparable to input capacitances of CAN receivers.
+On a long-distance line (>100 m) maximum length almost does not depend on the number of blocks and even grows while the number of sensors is increasing.

 Maximum line length strongly depends on capacitance parameters of cable and is around 50 m at the linear load of 120 pF/m and 100 Kbps rate.

-Maximum line length also depends on linear cable resistance; therefore it is more preferable to choose cables with large cross-section.
+Maximum line length also depends on linear cable resistance; therefore it is more preferable to use cables with large cross-section.

 - Stable operation of the CAN network requires proper coordination (against wave resistance), correct screening, and correct line topology.
 Physical topology of the CAN network is bus-type (see figure below):